 We use the ‘Real P.E’. scheme to develop children’s balance, co-ordination and agility.
 Children also participate in termly playground challenges which provide opportunities to apply physical skills.

-At Earls Barton Infant School we plan our phonics lessons using the Letters and Sounds document.
+At Earls Barton Primary School we plan our phonics lessons using the Letters and Sounds document.
 Sessions are supplemented using the Jolly Phonics resources.

 We use Kinetic Letters to develop the skills necessary for corect letter formation.